 There’s a spot right near the waist belt for storing trekking poles while on the go.

 My favourite feature is probably the compression straps on both sides of the backpack.
 Not only does it help to keep the pack snug against your body, but it allows for storing items on the sides of your bag.
-One one side I had Nick’s fishing rod, and on the other side, I rolled up my jacket and strapped it in.
+On one side I had Nick’s fishing rod, and on the other side, I rolled up my jacket and strapped it in.

 If you were doing any sort of climbing where ice was involved, there are ice-pick loops at the base of the backpack.
-However, I used the loops to secure the bottoms of my 1 liter water bottles.
+However, I used the loops to secure the bottoms of my 1-liter water bottles.

-The mesh, zip pocket at the top of the bag is a great place to put smaller items that you don’t want getting lost in the main compartment, ie: cards, headlamp, jewellery, etc.
+The mesh, zip pocket at the top of the bag is a great place to put smaller items that you don’t want getting lost in the main compartment, ie: cards, headlamp, jewellery, etc. There’s also a hideaway raincover.

 In my opinion, there are 3 cons to this backpack.